 The number one concern parents have is safety.
 From what their kids are eating to what they are watching, they want to keep them safe.
 This should be first and foremost in our minds each and every time we put our kids in the car.
-I’ll be the first to admit, with a six year gap between my middle and my youngest, I forgot a lot about car seat safety.
+I’ll be the first to admit, with a six year gap between my middle and my youngest, I forgot a lot about infant car seat safety.
 Luckily, I have a friend who is passionate about it.

 I spoke with Laurel Frock, a military spouse, Child Passenger Safety Technician, and a member of the editorial team at Car Seats for the Littles.
-Here are some of the questions parents frequently ask regarding car seat and child safety.
+Here are some of the questions parents frequently ask regarding infant car seat and child safety.

-If I’m travelling through multiple states, which car seat law do I need to follow?
+If I’m travelling through multiple states, which infant car seat law do I need to follow?

 Laurel Frock: Follow best practice recommendations.
 The law is only what you have to follow so you won’t get into trouble.
 Rarely does it meet nationally accepted safety recommendations.
 If you’re going by best practice recommendations, you’re meeting state laws, by and large.
 More info is available here.

-Do I really need to bring my car seat on the airplane?
+Do I really need to bring my infant car seat on the airplane?
 (Who hasn’t asked this question?!
 I am guilty of not wanting to pay for an extra seat and haul that thing around.)

 Frock: Short, answer?
 Yes.
 Virtually all transportation authorities and organizations recommend using a car seat on the plane – even for babies.
 Having a “lap baby” is now widely understood by safety and government agencies as an unsafe practice.
 Generally kids need a harnessed seat on the plane until the belt fits, which is around 40 pounds.

 Kids can continue to use a rear or forward facing seat until the seat’s limit.
 Almost all US seats with a harness are FAA approved for use in harness mode.
 Some rear facing seats don’t fit as well as others, but there are inexpensive options available.